shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/traffic_segregation.md

 # Web Traffic Segregation

-## Setup AWS Private link to privately access Shotgun site
+The goal is to setup an AWS Private link to privately access Shotgun site.

-### Setup a VPC with in us-east-1 AWS region if needed
+## Setup a VPC with in us-east-1 AWS region if needed

 Using the AWS Console: